lvdongzhen/Wenzhou-Randomized-Battery-Data/README.md

 Quark: https://pan.quark.cn/s/0fe7ffce2dec   <br>

 ***Attribution-NoDerivatives Requirement***  <br>
 When using or sharing the data or code, it is mandatory to name the data source as "Wenzhou Randomized Battery Data" and cite the source article mentioned above.
 When sharing the data or code, it is also obligatory to maintain its original integrity and provide original links for accessing the data; any modification, processing, restructuring, or repackaging is prohibited.
+The scenarios involved in this experiment are complex, and the degradation processes and influencing factors of each battery require further research.
+To ensure the scientific accuracy of the relevant analyses, please consult Dr. Dongzhen Lyu for detailed information about the experiment.
+Apart from the content already disclosed by Dr. Dongzhen Lyu, please refrain from making unauthorized guesses or interpretations of the experimental details.

+***Commercial Use***  <br>
-Commercial use of the data is permitted under compliance with the terms of this license, but please contact Dr. Dongzhen Lyu in advance for permission and technical support when commercializing the related code.
+Commercial use of the relevant data is permitted in compliance with this agreement.
+However, when using the related code for commercial purposes, please ensure that you contact Dr. Dongzhen Lyu in advance to obtain patent permission and technical support.

 ***Cooperation Invitation***  <br>
 Dr. Dongzhen Lyu has been deeply involved in the field of lithium battery lifetime prediction for almost ten years, conducting extensive research on technical bottlenecks and application challenges in real-world life prediction scenarios.
 He has developed a series of engineering methods, applied for multiple Chinese, PCT, and U.S. patents, and received authorizations.
 Interested parties in related research are welcome to contact at any time to collaborate on academic research or industrial cooperation.